The benefits of whole grains for swimming and weight lossSeptember 25, 2015

 The majority of people will have heard that whole grain foods are better for you than those which use processed grains.
 But what actual benefits does whole grain have over anything else?

-Well the first point to make is that whole grain foods almost always contain a lot less sugar, something which we touched on in last month’s article, ‘How bad is sugar?’.
+Well the first point to make is that whole grain foods almost always contain a lot less sugar.
 This helps to lower the risk of Type 2 diabetes and many other potential nasty diseases and conditions.

-But aside from this, there are plenty of health benefits which are important for those who are training for weight loss, health and well-being or even training to compete in swimming and aquatic sports.
+But there are plenty of other health benefits which are important for those who are training for weight loss, health and well-being or even training to compete in swimming and aquatic sports.

 The importance of fibre

 One of the main reasons to eat whole grains is their fibre content.
 The recommended amount for an adult is between 25-35 grams of fibre a day and eating whole grains provides two different types of fibre.
 Both of them are beneficial to your health.